stephan-klein/supersonic/docs/supersonic/guides/architecture/app-architecture/index.md

 ## Overview

 In this section we will take a closer look at how your application is structured.
-We'll have a look on
+We'll have a look at

-- The basic layout of a Supersonic project
+- the basic layout of a Supersonic project
-- How to use template layouts for your HTML content
+- how to use template layouts for your HTML content
-- How to use the `common` module as the basis for all your Supersonic projects
+- how to use the `common` module as the basis for all your Supersonic projects
-- How the Steroids² CLI builds your project
+- how the Steroids² CLI builds your project

 You will also be introduced to some rather large concepts, such as Model-View-Controller Architecture.
 While we will step through the very basics of these concepts, it is recommended you go through the third-party content we link to properly familiarise yourself with them.